Morrissey: 1959–1976: Childhood

 Morrissey's family home (second from left) in Queens Square, Hulme, which was demolished in the 1960s.
 His aunt lived beside them in the end property.

 Steven Patrick Morrissey was born on 22 May 1959 in Old Trafford, Lancashire.
 His parents, Elizabeth (née Dwyer) and Peter Morrissey, were Irish Catholics who had emigrated to Manchester from Dublin with his only sibling, his elder sister, Jacqueline, a year before his birth.
-Morrissey claims he was named after American actor Steve Cochran, although he may instead have been named in honour of his father's brother who died in infancy, Patrick Steven Morrissey.
+Morrissey claims he was named after American actor Steve Cochran, although he may instead have been named in honour of his father's brother, Patrick Steven Morrissey, who died in infancy.
 His earliest home was a council house at 17 Harper Street in the Queen's Square area of Hulme, inner Manchester, since demolished.
 Living in that area as a child, he was deeply affected by the Moors murders, in which a number of local children were killed; the crimes had a lasting impression on him and would inspire the lyrics of the Smiths song "Suffer Little Children".
-He also became aware of the anti-Irish sentiment in British society against Irish immigrants to Britain.
+He also became aware of the anti-Irish sentiment in British society against Irish immigrants to Britain, and would often use his heritage in some of his songs with the Smiths.
 In 1970, after the "slum clearances" of Victorian-era houses in Hulme, the family moved to another council house at 384 King's Road in Stretford.

 Education

 Following a primary education at St Wilfred's Primary School, Morrissey failed his 11-plus exam and proceeded to St Mary's Secondary Modern School, an experience he found unpleasant.
 He excelled at athletics, though he was an unpopular loner at the school.
 He left school in 1975, having received no formal qualifications.
 He continued his education at Stretford Technical College, where he gained three O-Levels in English literature, sociology, and the General Paper.

-In 1985, he gave a tour of Manchester for the Oxford Road Show and spoke fondly of St Wilfred's, including meeting his former teachers and going through a photo album.
+In 1985, Morrissey gave a tour of Manchester for the Oxford Road Show and spoke fondly of St Wilfred's, including meeting his former teachers and going through a photo album.
 Later in the tour, he arrived at St Mary's and described it in highly negative terms, wryly closing with "Not to be recommended."
 He has been critical of his formal education, later stating, "The education I received was so basically evil and brutal.
 All I learnt was to have no self-esteem and to feel ashamed without knowing why."
-He has also discussed being subjected to corporal punishment as a student, which is the subject of the Smiths' 1985 song "The Headmaster Ritual".
+He has also discussed being subjected to corporal punishment as a pupil, which is the subject of the Smiths' 1985 song "The Headmaster Ritual".
 Education is a recurring theme in his lyrics, such as "The Teachers Are Afraid of the Pupils" from Southpaw Grammar (1995) and the Years of Refusal bonus track "Because of My Poor Education" (2009).
 The working title for his first solo album Viva Hate was Education in Reverse and it was initially released in Australia under that title, though this was later rectified.